9 Things To Know Before Moving to Aurora, CO — What Is It Like To Live In The Gateway To The Rockies

 Companies of all shapes and sizes can benefit from renting self storage in Aurora.
 A storage unit is an ideal place for tourist businesses to store everything from rental bikes to hotel linen.
 Alternatively, businesses in need of extra space can use a storage unit to keep older records and important documents organized and out of the way.

-4. Universities and college life in Aurora
+4. Universities and college life in Aurora, CO

 Aurora is home to several colleges and universities, with a more or less equal mix of public and private institutions.
 Several medical schools can be found within the city, including Platt College and Anschutz Medical Campus, a University of Colorado Denver campus.